GoogleChrome/developer.chrome.com/site/en/docs/webstore/discovery/index.md

 ## Categories {: #categories }

 Categories on the Chrome Web Store organize items based on their main function.
-Users can browse category pages, like Shopping, Productivity, or Fun, to find relevant items to install.
-To determine which category an item will appear under, developers can select one on the Developer Dashboard.
+Users can browse categories such as Shopping, Education, or Just for Fun, to find relevant items to install.
+To assign a category, open an item in the Developer Dashboard.
+You'll find the Category list on the Store Listing tab under Product Details.

-Categories are only available for extensions at this time.
+### Fun

+* Entertainment
+* Games
+* Just for Fun

+### Photos

+* Art & Design

+### Productivity

+* Education
+* Functionality & UI
+* Household
+* Privacy & Security
+* Tools
+* Workflow & Planning

+### Social & Communications

+* Communication
+* Social Media & Networking
+* Travel
+* Well-being

 ## Extensions home page {: #home-page }